Top 9 Ways to iPad Screen Flickering

 iii.
 Select 'Display Accommodations' from the options.

 iv.
 You will find the auto-brightness feature, move the slider to disable.
-After disabling the screen light will remain constant.
+After disabling the screen light will remain constant, and your iPad flickering screen will be fixed.

 Method 4: Reduce Motion and Transparency